bbauska/JS-Notes4Pros/README.md

 client and server:</p>
 <p>The goal WebSocket is to provide a mechanism for browser-based
-applications that need two-way communication with servers that does not rely on opening multiple HTTP connections. (<a href="https://tools.ietf.org/html/rfc6455">
+applications that need two-way communication with servers that does not rely on opening multiple HTTP connections. (<a href="https://tools.ietf.org/html/rfc6455" target="_blank" rel="noopener noreferrer">
 RFC 6455)</p>
 <p>WebSocket works over HTTP protocol.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->